Hardcover Books

 Day

-A darkened room, But not of gloom; The sun is happ’ly sitting.
+A darkened room, But not of gloom; My sun is happ’ly sitting.
 She looks my way, As if to say, “Some lovelight would be fitting.”
 And then a move (As if to prove The very thought I’m guessing); She rises … Continue reading

 Posted in Poetry